The makeshift town of Slab City in the brutal Colorado Desert might not be glamorous, but over 1,000 nomads call it home during the winter.

 Altogether, Slab City is as close to a self-governing commune as you're likely to find in the U.S. The most common problem people in the community report is simple boredom, which makes sense given that they're living in the middle of the desert.

 Some find solace in the simple life.
 Others have banded together to provide some escape from the monotony.
-Slab City has its own community and event center named The Range, which hosts a yearly prom.
+Indeed, Slab City has its own community and event center named The Range, which hosts a yearly prom.

 Knight came to Slab City from Vermont, where he had lived off a variety of odd jobs that involved welding and painting.
 Knight arrived in the community in the 1980s with a hot air balloon in tow.
 Originally, his plan was to use the community as a base for a transcontinental balloon trip.
 But after the balloon refused to float, he decided to put down roots instead.